CartoDB/carto-workshop/04-database/exercises/sql_stored_procedures.md

 LANGUAGE 'plpgsql';
 ```

 ### Variables and constants

 A PL/pgSQL variable holds a values that can be changed through the function.
 A variables is always associated to a data type.
-Before you use a variable yuo must declare it in the delcaration section with this syntax:
+Before you use a variable we must declare it in the proper section, using the following syntax:

 ```sql
 CREATE FUNCTION function_name(argument1 type,argument2 type)